- What Is Demand Generation Marketing?

 Demand Generation vs Lead Generation: Key Differences

 Demand generation is all about generating awareness, creating buzz, sparking interest, and attracting as many people from your target audience as possible.
-The end goal and ultimate success metric of demand generation marketers is increasing the amount of marketing qualified leads (MQLs).
+The end goal and ultimate success metric of demand generation marketers are increasing the amount of marketing qualified leads (MQLs).

 Lead generation, on the other hand, leverages the interest that demand generation has created and works to capture contact information.
 At this point, the potential customer has moved further down the funnel and needs to be shown what makes this brand different and the value that the brand’s solution or product could bring into their lives.
 Otherwise, why would they provide an email address and invite more potential clutter into their inboxes?

-Both demand generation and lead generation are equally important aspects in marketing, as both have their role in turning a person into a full-fledged customer.
+Both demand generation and lead generation are equally important aspects of marketing, as both have their role in turning a person into a full-fledged customer.
 However, it’s important to note that without a good demand generation strategy, lead generation would struggle.

 In order to reach prospects and leads, you need to have fresh, accurate contact details.
 Otherwise, you put a lot of effort into building great content, only for a fraction of your total addressable market to actually ever see it.